-But you not only care about your kids’ experience while in college, right?
-You want a place that will help them prepare for a happy and successful career.
+But you not only care about the experience while in college, right?
+You want a place that will help prepare students for a happy and successful career.

 So what are employers looking for when hiring?
 The Chronicle of Higher Education conducted a survey in 2012 that looked at this and numerous other factors associated with hiring recent college graduates.
 They asked employers to rank eight factors with regard to their relative importance in hiring.
 Here are the results.

 Employment during college

 Relevance of coursework